ANTONIO REILLO

 Anthropological postcards where the case study is the explorer-anthropologist itself (and his/her related prejudices).

 Antonio Riello.
 Perachora, Greece.
-7th of September 2024
+7th of September 2024. with thanks to George Hatzopoulos Avin Petrol station Perachora

 Copyright @ All Rights Reserved 2019